JIA Subtypes - Overview

 Least common subtype of JIA but often follows a severe course with severe polyarthritis and can develop life threatening complications such as carditis, macrophage activation and sepsis with the infection risk being compounded by systemic immunosuppression.

-Systemic JIA is characterized by an acute illness with systemic features, fever (quotidian i.e. daily fever spikes - usually late evening to early morning and normal or below normal in between spikes), maculopapular rash (which may appear at times of fever), serositis, lymphadenopathy, hepatosplenomegaly, and high acute-phase reactants and serum ferritin.
+Systemic JIA is characterized by an acute illness with systemic features, fever (quotidian i.e. daily fever spikes - usually late evening to early morning and normal or below normal in between spikes), evanescent maculopapular rash or salmon pink rask (which may appear at times of fever), serositis, lymphadenopathy, hepatosplenomegaly, and high acute-phase reactants and serum ferritin.
 The child is typically well and looks well in between fever spikes.

 The systemic features can predate the arthritis by several weeks and these children, who are often very young, are often very unwell.
 The differential diagnosis includes infection and malignancy (such as leukaemia or neuroblastoma).
-Treatment includes aggressive use of systemic corticosteroids (often given intravenously during the acute systemic illness), high-dose parenteral methotrexate, and biologics (IL-1 and IL 6 blockade appears to be more effective than TNF inhibitors).
+Treatment includes aggressive use of systemic corticosteroids (often given intravenously during the acute systemic illness), high-dose parenteral methotrexate (if arthritis is a significant feature), and biologics (IL-1 and IL 6 blockade appears to be more effective than TNF inhibitors).
 Refractory disease may be considered for autologous haematopoietic stem-cell rescue.

 The photograph shows a typical rash in systemic onset JIA

 Systemic onset JIA rash in an Indian child